 Either way, I’m back on the grind.
-And that just means fucking around on my blog and Goodreads instead of doing actual work I’m paid for.
+And that just means fucking around on my blog and Goodreads, instead of doing the actual work I’m paid for.
 What are they going to do?
 Fire me?!
 Please don’t.

 So, the long weekend is over here, but our angry, “civil” neighbours to the South are celebrating their Independence Day today!
 Right, guys?!
 Happy 4th, friends!!!

 Wait…did you hear that?
 When I said “independance” I’m pretty sure I heard Vladimir Putin laughing…

 …I must have been hearing things.
 Let’s move on before he takes his shirt off.

 It’s time for WWW Wednesday.
 What’s current, what’s coming up and what’s just finished.

 I just finished The Next Girl by Carla Kovach.
 Hopefully, I have a review up tomorrow.
 Did I like it?
 Sure!
 Did I love it?
 Not really!
 But down the middle is a pretty good rating from me in a general sense.
 (I’m mean.)